cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-01-17-how-do-i-track-the-progress-of-my-research-projects.md

 [//]: # (Meta explanation of theh problem)
 Supervision is usually a one-to-one activity carried out by the student and her supervisor.
-In the beginning, there are kick off meetings and some raw ideas of what would be the ideal outcome to be accomplished.
+In the beginning, there are kick-off meetings and some raw ideas of what would be the ideal outcome to be accomplished.
 There is a _what_ but not a _how_.
 Therefore, intense research exploration and further communication are needed to bring light to the nascent work.
 This exploration leads to a seemingly endless cycle of experimentation followed by scheduled discussions.

 One drawback of this one-to-one back and ford is that it sometimes creates a feeling that it is not necessary to document everything.
 After all, tasks do not need to be partitioned and distributed among several people.
 Also, it results very difficult to determine what results will finally end up being valuable for the project, and which other results will be thrown away the next day.
-A lot of work is intended to be ephemeral, and that's just how good research works.
+A lot of work is intended to be ephemeral, and that’s just how good research works.
 So, it is not clear what results constitute real progress and what do not.

 > The creative and complex nature of the research labor leads to non-linear progress.

 [//]: # (Practical explanation of the problem) Supervisors are typically very busy people.
-They don't have the time to analyze all the details of an investigation.
-Students, on the other hand, are more excited to move fast and have more pressure to show up the progress being made.
+They don’t have the time to analyze all the details of an investigation.
+Students, on the other hand, are more excited about moving fast because they have more pressure to show up the progress being made.
 However, research is an iterative process.
 The goal and scope of an investigation may change over time.
-This can make some inexperience students feel like they are doing something wrong, or simple loss their motivation and initial enthusiasm.
-For example, it is very common to suffer from [writer's block](https://www.cesarsotovalero.net/blog/how-i-overcome-writer-block-when-preparing-a-research-paper.html) or imposter syndrom.
+This can cause some inexperienced students to feel like they are making something wrong or simply lose their motivation and initial enthusiasm.
+For example, it is very common to suffer from [writer's block](https://www.cesarsotovalero.net/blog/how-i-overcome-writer-block-when-preparing-a-research-paper.html) or imposter syndrome.

 [//]: # (Some good practices that exist to remediate) There are some good practices to mitigate the stress.
 It is important to always keep a record of what was discussed in every single meeting (e.g., using a Google Doc or writing comments directly in the working paper).
-I use to add a [MoM](https://en.wikipedia.org/wiki/Minutes) file named `minutes.md` along the LaTeX sources of paper on [Overleaf](https://www.overleaf.com/) to keep track of every meeting.
+I used to add a [MoM](https://en.wikipedia.org/wiki/Minutes) file named `minutes.md` along the LaTeX sources of paper on [Overleaf](https://www.overleaf.com/) to keep track of every meeting.
-These guidelines are good for orienting the work, but doesn't help with the student's motivation.
+These guidelines are good for orienting the work, but don't help with the student's motivation.
 In this regard, there is nothing as gratifying and motivating as the sense of seeing something concreted being delivered.

 # Research Artifacts